 The Corson Building

 Now when you come to Seattle, you’ll know which restaurants are worth your time.
-Sure, there are dozens of lists out there telling you which restaurants are the best in Seattle, but who are you going to believe, me or them?
-Come on.
-You can trust me.
-If you go to any of these 12 restaurants in Seattle, I promise you’ll have a great meal and want to thank me in person by inviting me along.
+If you go to any of these 11 restaurants in Seattle, I promise you’ll have a great meal and want to thank me in person by inviting me along.

 Where to Stay in Seattle